Jeremiah 1: Verses 11–12

-"You have seen well, for I am watching over my word to perform it".

 "Branch" is alternatively translated as a "rod" of an almond tree (KJV, ASV).
 The meaning is poetic, referring to a blossoming almond tree.
 These verses contain a play on words using the Hebrew shaqed (almond) and shoqed (watching over).
 Thompson notes that in modern times Anathoth (modern village Anata) is still "a center for almond growing" and display memorable views of blooming almond trees in the early spring.

+Verses 13-14

+13 "I see a pot that is boiling", I answered.
+"It is tilting toward us from the north.
+14 The Lord said to me, “From the north disaster will be poured out on all who live in the land.

+Israel's enemy "always comes from the north": the Jerusalem Bible notes that Ezekiel 26:7 and Joel 2:20 also express this point.
+In Zechariah's final vision after the exiles have returned to Jerusalem, he foresees "the pacifying of the north country".